epidemian/advent-of-code-2022/README.md

 ### Day 20: Grove Positioning System

 This one had a pretty easy part 1 followed by a part 2 that made the simple approach on part 1 totally unfeasible.
 Luckily, with a modular arithmetic trick, part 2 became achievable, and after some tweaking and optimization using a sort of doubly-linked list i managed to a fast enough runtime.

+### Day 21: Monkey Math

+A challenging part 2.
+I used a recursive function that "solves" a given "variable" (monkey name) up the chain of uses until it reaches the root monkey.